HEBDEN BRIDGE ARTS

 Picture

-The Walkers Are Welcome Hebden Royd group are a community organisation, set up in 2006.
+THE WALKERS ARE WELCOME GROUP OF HEBDEN ROYD are a community organisation, set up in 2006.
 As well as encouraging everyone to go for a walk, in 2007 they launched a ‘Stepping Out’ photomosaic scheme made up of over 500 photos of local flights of stone steps.

 Artist: Lizzie Lockhart